Marcin Hoffmann

-Marcin Maciej Hoffmann (born October 2, 1972, in Godziesze Wielkie) is a Polish scientist and entrepreneur.
+Marcin Maciej Hoffmann (born October 2, 1972) is a Polish scientist and entrepreneur.
 He is a professor of chemistry at the Faculty of Chemistry of Adam Mickiewicz University in Poznań.

 Early years

 Hoffmann was born in 1972 in Godziesze Wielkie, a small town near Kalisz.
 He attended No. 30 Primary School in Poznań and the Karol Marcinkowski High School in Poznań; at that time, he succeeded as a laureate of Polish Physics Olympiad and twice as a laureate of Polish Chemistry Olympiad.
 In 1996, he was awarded the MSc in Chemistry title at the Faculty of Chemistry of Adam Mickiewicz University in Poznań; his thesis Theoretical analysis of selected (R,R)-tartaric acid derivatives, supervised by Jacek Rychlewski, was awarded the first prize in Faculty's Contest for the best MSc dissertation of that year.
 In 1997, he achieved MSc in Biotechnology at the AMU Faculty of Biology for his thesis Properties of glycoproteins isolated from Chelidonium majus milky sap, supervised by Anna Goździcka-Józefiak.
 During his MSc courses he won a number of various scholarships, including ones granted by the Minister of National Education. and the Stefan Batory Foundation, he was also the President of Student Council at the AMU Faculty of Chemistry.
 In 2000, he defended his PhD thesis in chemistry, Effects of substitution of hydroxyl group by fluorine atom - ab initio and DFT studies (under the supervision of Rychlewski), rewarded with the first prize in annual Faculty's Contest for the best PhD dissertation.
 He also completed an MBA degree, organized jointly by Poznań Academy of Economics and Georgia State University in Atlanta in 2000 (with Henryk Mruk as the tutor of his managerial project) and postgraduate studies in computer science at the AMU Faculty of Mathematics and Computer Science in 2004.